The Dedication of the Lateran Basilica, November 9th

 Discussion Questions:

-3. Do you think of yourself as a dwelling place for God?
+- Do you think of your interior-self as a temple and dwelling place for God?
 Why or why not?
-What do you think Paul would have to say on this subject?

 Biblical Context